la2050/archive/_projects/2015/youth-business-alliance.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
   We are currently working with Greendot High Schools, Alliance High Schools, and LAUSD.
 Currently, 100% of the grant award will go towards YBA.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- To expand from 14 to 25 schools and go from serving 350 students to 625 students will cost an additional $171,750.
-We will cover any additional costs through private donations and fundraisers.
-Will we also continue to apply for foundation/corporate grants and seek partnerships with banks through the community reinvestment act.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Here is a snapshot of our 2016 budget.
-The $100,000 will help us get closer to our goal of having the YBA program in 25 schools and serving 625 students.

-   Expenses
-   Program Costs
-   Teacher and Champion Stipends $150,000
-   Textbooks and Materials $31,250
-   Field Trips $50,000
-   Administrative Costs
-   Web Design/Support $2,000
-   Legal $1,000
-   Administrative Personnel $70,000
-   Fundraising Costs
-   Fundraising Personnel $70,000
-   Total Expenses $374,250

-   Revenue Goals
-   Private Donations $200,000
-   Grants $200,000
-   Total Revenue $400,000

-   Net $25,750
 How do you plan to scale the success of your proposal?: >- We use Dropbox to give each YBA teacher access to our curriculum and as a hub to share information.
 Our custom website gives our teachers their own account